mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 ### JSON Request Definition
 ```
  Class CertificateInformation {
-     String CCADBUniqueId;                   # CCADB Unique ID is required when callout is made for update; CCADB Unique ID is returned upon successful add request
+     String CCADBUniqueId;                   # CCADB Unique ID is required when a callout is made for an update; CCADB Unique ID is returned upon success of an add request
      String CAOwner;                         # required field; add/update actions allowed only on CAs own hierarchy
      String SubordinateCAOwner;
      String IntermediateCertificateName;     # the value should be Subject CN of the cert for add/update callouts; it is also being used for tracking API calls and reporting; not used for any validations